 Medication errors remain one of the most common and serious risks in aged care.
 In 2026, regulatory scrutiny on medication management is intensifying, with a focus on reconciliation processes, administration documentation, and controlled drug management.

+The expectation is clear: every dose administered needs to be documented accurately, in real time, with full traceability.
 Digital eMAR (Electronic Medication Administration Records) systems are quickly becoming the standard, and for good reason.
 They reduce errors, save nursing time, and provide the audit trail that regulators are looking for.
-If you're still using paper medication charts, 2026 might be the year to make the switch.

 "Good compliance isn't what you do in the month before an audit.
 It's what you do every single day — and a good system makes that possible without adding to your team's workload."